-We did this Spring flower printing with the different recyclables to see how it can make different flower impressions and make lovely Spring printing art!
+Experiment with a variety of recyclables to see how it can make different flower impressions and make lovely Spring printing art!

-The bottom of a 2 liter coke bottle, the bottom of a tennis ball container (but a 500ml plastic drink bottle will also make smaller blossoms), a compartment of an egg container, a toilet roll cut slits and bent back and a bigger type of card board roll cut in the same way.
+The bottom of a 2 liter coke bottle, the bottom of a tennis ball container (or a 500ml plastic drink bottle will also make smaller blossoms), a compartment of an egg container, a toilet roll cut slits and bent back and a bigger type of card board roll cut in the same way.
 Plus a large paper such as butcher’s paper or brown paper roll.

 Cousin T turned the toilet roll around to make circles and that led to making fingerprints as the